Interview with a head of tax and finance

 The legislation has got more complicated, which has led to tax professionals to become more specialised in their skill sets.
 I’m not convinced this is a good thing - especially for people with aspirations to become heads of tax.
 I’d recommend that anyone looking to progress their career in tax tries as much as possible not to get themselves pigeon-holed.

 Interested in a career in tax or finance?
-Check out the current availabilities in our job search.
+Search the latest job.